hl7-be/createIGRepo/README.md

 token = ''  # This script needs github credentials.
-Add your secret token here email = 'mail@hl7-be.org' # The email address that will be associated with the repository owner = 'hl7-be' # this is the owner or organization where the repository is going to be created repo = 'testig6' # this is the repository that is going to be created
+Add your secret token here email = 'mail@hl7-be.org' # The email address that will be associated with the repository owner = 'hl7-be' # this is the owner or organization where the repository is going to be created repo = 'test_ig' # this is the repository that is going to be created